cardano-in-oceania/cardano-in-oceania.github.io/pages/how.md

 <div class="section" markdown="1">

 ## Budget Overview
+This budget supports the Year 1 proof of competency pilot - a focused program designed to demonstrate the Cardano in Oceania community’s cooperation, coordination, and capability, while delivering milestones and laying the groundwork for future scaling.

 The following table summarises the proposed budget for the Cardano in Oceania initiative, broken down by key components.

 | Budget Item | Total (ada) | Description |